Karthik-EM/Intelligent-Wildlife-Monitoring-System/README.md

 ---

-## 4. Configure Telegram Alerts
+## 4. Environment Variable Setup (.env Configuration)

 Create a hidden environment file to securely store your API keys.

 1. Create a file named exactly **`.env`** in your main project folder.
-2. Add your Telegram Bot credentials to the file:
+2. Add your credentials to the file:

 ```env
 TELEGRAM_BOT_TOKEN=your_bot_token_here